CIBC-Internal/python/Doc/library/errno.rst

 .. data:: ETIMEDOUT

-   Connection timed out
+   Connection timed out.
+This error is mapped to the exception :exc:`TimeoutError`.

 .. data:: ECONNREFUSED

-   Connection refused
+   Connection refused.
+This error is mapped to the exception :exc:`ConnectionRefusedError`.

 .. data:: EHOSTDOWN